Export Live Animals to Philippines

 • There are no BAI restrictions on the number of dogs and/or cats that can be listed on a commercial SPSIC.

-• The SPSIC will specify the animal health import requirements for the commercial U.S. origin dogs and/or cats that must be met prior to travel to the Philippines.
+• The SPSIC will specify the animal health import requirements for the commercial U.S.-origin dogs and/or cats that must be met before travel to the Philippines.

-• Your private USDA accredited veterinarian will then issue an export health certificate in accordance with the criteria listed in the SPSIC.
-The USDA accredited veterinarian can use the APHIS Form 7001, the "United States Interstate and International Certificate of Health Examination for Small Animals" OR use the Veterinarian Export Health Certification System (VEHCS).
+• Your private USDA-accredited veterinarian will then issue an export health certificate in accordance with the criteria listed in the SPSIC.
+The USDA-accredited veterinarian can use APHIS Form 7001 (438.8 KB) or the Veterinary Export Health Certification System (VEHCS).

 • The corresponding export health certificate can only list the same number animals that are identified on the SPSIC.
 The number of animals listed on the SPSIC should match the number of animals listed on the APHIS export health certificate.

-• All health certificates for commercial U.S. origin dogs and cats to the Philippines must be issued by a USDA accredited veterinarian, and then endorsed by USDA-APHIS prior to travel.
+• All health certificates for commercial U.S.-origin dogs and cats to the Philippines must be issued by a USDA-accredited veterinarian and then endorsed by APHIS before travel.

-• The issuing USDA accredited veterinarian can upload the completed health certificate and submit the from electronically to APHIS for endorsement, through the Veterinary Export Health Certification System (VEHCS).
+• The issuing USDA-accredited veterinarian can upload the completed health certificate and submit the form electronically to APHIS for endorsement through VEHCS.

 • APHIS endorsement may occur digitally in VEHCS, and a paper copy of the final health certificate must accompany the shipment.

-• For non-commercial pet dogs and cats to the Philippines, please click here
+• For non-commercial pet dogs and cats to the Philippines, visit Pet Travel From the United States to the Philippines.

 Taking a Pet to Another Country?